by Corrine Casanova

 - When is the right time for a family member to reach out/request hospice care?
 It is never too early to learn about hospice.
-We suggest learning about hospice long before you or a loved one need it.
+We suggest learning about hospice long before you or a loved one needs it.
 Anybody can make a referral to hospice including the patient themselves.

 - What services does hospice provide?
 Hospice provides physician services, skilled nursing, certified nursing assistants, spiritual counseling, social services, volunteers and bereavement support after losing their loved one.
-We provide durable medical equipment such as: hospital beds, bed side tables, walkers, wheelchairs, bed side commodes, etc. We provide all medications that pertain to the hospice diagnosis.
+We provide durable medical equipment such as: hospital beds, bedside tables, walkers, wheelchairs, bedside commodes, etc. We provide all medications that pertain to the hospice diagnosis.
 Services are available nights, weekends and holidays.